7 Key Insights You Can Get From Analyzing Your Financial Statements

 • Establish a clear set of accounting processes that are standardized.

-• Regularly review your financial statements.
+• Regularly evaluate your financial statements.

 Fraud prevention is a continuous effort; the longer you wait to reconcile your records, the more likely fraud will go unreported.